Hazardous Household Waste (HHW)

 You can bring your hazardous household waste, free of charge, to the Rawdon drop-off centre (called the Hazardous household waste transfer centre – HHWTC).
 Proof of residency required.

-Every Friday, from May to September and the third Friday of October, from 9:30 am to 3:30 pm.
+Every Friday, from May to September and the third Friday of October, from 9:30 am to 12:30 pm and from 1 pm to 4 pm.

 The HHW that is collected is then taken away by various recovery and recycling companies.
 Some non-recoverable products are neutralized for safe disposal.